cisagov/ScubaGear/baselines/teams.md

 Meeting recording SHOULD be disabled.

 <!--Policy: MS.TEAMS.1.6v1; Criticality: SHOULD -->
-- _Rationale:_ The security risk with allowing all users to record Teams meetings and group calls exposes the ability to capture all audio, video, screen sharing activity, and information shared.
-By disabling the meeting recording setting in the Global (org-wide default) meeting policy an agency limits information exposure.
+- _Rationale:_ Allowing any user to record a Teams meeting or group call may lead to unauthorized disclosure of shared information including audio, video, and shared screens.
+By disabling the meeting recording setting in the Global (org-wide default) meeting policy, an agency limits information exposure.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.
 Custom policies MAY be created to allow more flexibility for specific users.